MatthewKennedy/spree_product_feed/README.md

 ![CI](https://github.com/MatthewKennedy/spree_product_feed/workflows/CI/badge.svg) ![Standard Rb](https://github.com/MatthewKennedy/spree_product_feed/workflows/Standard%20Rb/badge.svg)

-The Spree Product Feed extension allows you to connect your Spree store directly to Google Merchant Center and Facebook Catalog via a live RSS feed.
+The spree_product_feed extension allows you to connect your Spree store directly to Google Merchant Center and Facebook Catalog via a live RSS feed.

 Additionally, your products can then be exported from Google Merchant Center across to Microsoft Merchant Center, giving you access to Bing Shopping, Yahoo Shopping and other partners of Microsoft Advertising.